 Zoology – Pre-Professional

-- Ohio Wesleyan offers nearly 100 student clubs and organizations that provide ample opportunities to develop their leadership capabilities.
+- The University offers nearly 100 student clubs and organizations that provide ample opportunities for students to get involved, make lifelong friends, and develop their leadership capabilities.

 Field Hockey (Women)